-DBM: There was a whole genre of them, right?
-“Boys in the Hood”, “New Jack City”, you know.
+Dr. Marshall: There was a whole genre of them, right?
+“Boyz n the Hood”, “New Jack City”, you know.
 What was the one Eddie Murphy was in?

 I’m saying, can we, let’s see if we can do this capitalism thing without white supremacy as the root, as the thing.
 And until you, until someone can say that doesn’t happen, then I can… But I don’t have a problem with capitalism.
 It is how we’ve used it to justify the horrors around the world.